Textualize/textual/docs/blog/posts/textual-serve-files.md

 Run that same app in the browser however, and we have a problem.
 If you simply write the file to disk, the end-user would need to be able to access the machine the app is running on and navigate the file system in order to retrieve it.
 This may not be possible: they may not be permitted to access the machine, or they simply may not know how!

-The new [`App.deliver_text`](https://textual.textualize.io/api/app/#textual.app.App.deliver_text) and [`App.deliver_binary`](https://textual.textualize.io/api/app/#textual.app.App.deliver_binary) methods are designed to let developers get files into the hands of end users, regardless of whether the app is being accessed via the browser or a terminal.
+The new [`App.deliver_text`][textual.app.App.deliver_text] and [`App.deliver_binary`][textual.app.App.deliver_binary] methods are designed to let developers get files into the hands of end users, regardless of whether the app is being accessed via the browser or a terminal.

 When accessing a Textual app using a terminal, these methods will write a file to disk, and notify the `App` when the write is complete.